 If you are eligible to participate, you will receive study drug (brepocitinib or placebo) and all study-related care at no cost to you.

-Your health will be closely monitored by a doctor who specializes in dermatomyositis.
+Your health will be closely monitored by a doctor who treats dermatomyositis.

 You will also be a part of advancing the medical understanding of dermatomyositis, which may help other people with dermatomyositis in the future.